R-parity violation and 8 TeV four-jet events at the LHC

 \textit{Dijet searches.}— Further constraints arise from resonant production of the light right-handed up- and down-type squarks via $u d \to \tilde d^{\,*},\tilde u^{\,*}\to q q$ (Fig.~\ref{fig:diagrams_LHC}, right).
 Our calculation agrees with Ref.~\cite{Pascual-Dias:2020hxo}.
 For $m_{\tilde q}\!\simeq\!2$~TeV we find

-with an overall acceptance $A\simeq0.5$ included.
+with an overall acceptance $A\simeq0.57$ as reported in the analysis of Ref.\,\cite{Pascual-Dias:2020hxo}.
+Independently, we reproduced this value by generating a narrow dijet signal and applying the same kinematic cuts used in the CMS study of Ref.~\cite{CMS:2018mgb}.
 The latest CMS (36~fb$^{-1}$) and ATLAS (139~fb$^{-1}$) dijet searches set upper limits of $\sim\!100$~fb and $\sim\!80$~fb, respectively, near 2~TeV~\cite{CMS:2018mgb,ATLAS:2019fgd}.
 Thus $\lambda''_{112}\!=\!0.25$ would already saturate the bound, implying a tighter inferred limit $\lambda''_{112}\!\lesssim\!0.26$, which in turn strains the four-jet rate demanded by Eq.~\eqref{eq:sigA}.
 In addition, much stronger constraints on $\lambda^{''}_{112}$ come from the bounds on dinucleon decays to kaons, as we discuss in Section \ref{sec:noncollider}.
-In contrast, for $k\!=\!3$, $\lambda''_{113}\!\sim\!0.3$ remains consistent with Eqs.~\eqref{eq:sigdijets3} and the data, allowing a simultaneous description of the four-jet signature.
+In contrast, for $k\!=\!3$, $\lambda''_{113}\!\sim\!0.33$ remains consistent with Eqs.~\eqref{eq:sigdijets3} and the data, allowing a simultaneous description of the four-jet signature.
 A corollary is the expectation of a \emph{resonant} dijet feature near $m_{jj}\!\sim\!2$~TeV at higher luminosity in the viable $k\!=\!3$ setup.
-A numerical comparison with current limits and the resulting bounds on $\lambda''_{11k}$ is collected in Table~\ref{tab:dijetbounds}.
+A numerical comparison with current limits and the resulting bounds on $\lambda''_{11k}$ is collected in Table~\ref{tab:dijetbounds}. \\[3mm]

 \textit{Non-resonant $4j$.}— Pair production of $m_{\tilde q}\!\simeq\!2$~TeV squarks also yields non-resonant four-jet final states.
 The cross section depends sensitively on the gluino mass.
 In the heavy-gluino limit (relevant $t$-channel propagators far off shell), the NLO rate is $\sim\!10^{-2}$~fb per right-handed flavor~\cite{Borschensky:2014cia}.
 Comparing with the current $13$~TeV bound on non-resonant high-mass $4j$ production~\cite{CMS:2022usq} for equal-mass squarks,